SiriDB/siridb-prompt/README.md

 ```
 That's it!
 You are in.

-After you are finished close application you've used to access SiriBD (for command line tool type Ctrl+D to leave).
-Then return to your SSH tunnel:
+When finished you can close your SSH tunnel:
 get it into foreground: press `fg` and you will get the response:
 ```bash
 ssh login@server -L 9000:127.0.0.1:9000 -N